rebrec/hurry/README.md

 - Typescript for backend process part
 - Jest for unit tests

 It includes an example of communication between UI and Main processes (ipcRenderer and ipcMain).
-This example is curently not used at all.
+This example is currently not used at all.

+# Support

+For any bug, questions on how to do / use, or features additions, feel free to create open an [issue](https://github.com/rebrec/hurry/issues/new/choose)

+A *Discord* server is available here to live chat, ask questions, give your opinion on the project [lets meet there](https://discord.gg/5juNQ2)

+Please don't open issues here unless is code related.

 # License